cdrani/me/content/posts/2019-03-05-npm-configurations.md

   "homepage": "https://github.com/cdrani/test"
 }
 ```

-**NOTE**: Fields like **scripts**, **dependencies**, and **devDependencies** may also be included, but since they are more likely to change per project - especially package versions - it is recommended that they don't be automatically generated.
-However, we can mitigate getting the latest package versions by running `npx npm-check-updates -u; npm i`.
-This will update your packages versions `package.json` and `node_modules`.

 For further configurations or to extend your npm init experience reference [promzard](https://github.com/npm/promzard), [init-package-json](https://github.com/npm/init-package-json), and/or [npm docs](https://docs.npmjs.com/).